AdaDim: Dimensionality Adaptation for SSL Representational Dynamics: Conclusion

 \section{Conclusion}

-This paper demonstrates theoretically and empirically that a good SSL representation should arrive at an optimal point between the dimensionality $H(R)$ of the representation space and the mutual information between the representation and embedding spaces $I(R;Z)$.
-We show that the training dynamics of SSL algorithms can be characterized by this relationship between $H(R)$ and $I(R;Z)$.
-Specifically, these dynamics indicate that increases in $H(R)$ due to feature decorrelation are preserved between $R$ and $Z$, but increases due to the uniformity of samples can cause $I(R;Z)$ to increase, plateau, or decrease depending on the stage of training of the SSL algorithm.
-We then introduce a method called \texttt{AdaDim} based on an adaptive interpolation between dimension and sample contrastive approaches that is capable of arriving at a better $H(R)$ and $I(R;Z)$ intermediate point. \texttt{AdaDim} demonstrates performance improvements over other state of the art SSL approaches across diverse data and hyperparameter settings. \paragraph{Limitations and Broader Impact} Our work focuses on finding an optimal point between $H(R)$ and $I(R;Z)$ and discussing the training dynamics that influences both terms.
-However, the notion of an ``ideal`` optimal point is difficult to prove with respect to a given data setting.
-Ideally, there should be a derived bound or ratio between $H(R)$ and $I(R;Z)$ that we can claim with high probability corresponds to a close to ``ideal`` optimal relationship between the two terms.
-Despite this limitation, the broader impact of this work is that it provides a general framework to develop SSL algorithms across diverse fields such as medicine \cite{kokilepersaud2023clinically}, seismology \cite{kokilepersaud2022volumetric}, and autonomous driving \cite{kokilepersaud2023exploiting}.
-Therefore, it provides an avenue for potential growth of machine learning solutions in a wide variety of fields.
-We are not aware of any negative societal impacts directly caused by our work.
+This paper demonstrates theoretically and empirically that the best performing SSL models arrive at a balance between the dimensionality $H(R)$ of the representation space and the mutual information between the representation and embedding spaces $I(R;Z)$.
+Specifically, these dynamics indicate that increases in $H(R)$ due to feature decorrelation are preserved between $R$ and $Z$, but increases due to the samples spreading uniformly can cause $I(R;Z)$ to increase, plateau, or decrease depending on the stage of training of the SSL algorithm.
+We then introduce a training method called \texttt{AdaDim} based on an adaptive interpolation between dimension and sample contrastive approaches and gradual regularization of $I(R;Z)$. \texttt{AdaDim} results in improved performance over baseline strategies without requiring additional architectural overhead other than an intermittent SVD calculation.

 {

 }